We made it out for another Christmas tree!

 I think as we neared the end Caleb was beginning to suspect we were in some twilight zone of endless acres of trees, but he revived heroically once the sawing action began.

 On the ride back, we caved and stopped for McDonalds.
 With both babies were sound asleep, it was ironically one of the first times I’ve enjoyed a meal in peace since the baby was born – balancing a burger and fries on my lap, while staring out onto traffic from the parking lot of a fast food joint.

 We made it back to put up our tree, and start stringing up the lights.
 It’s crazy how just hanging up the lights and the fragrance of the tree make it feel like Christmas in here.

 In other news, there’s lots of activity going on here.
 We’ve been keeping busy with shipments coming in (and still more to come!) and packing up online orders – it’s that time of year when the boxes seem to stack higher and higher and we’re just talking to each other on the other sides of piles without seeing them.

 The shop has been busy, too – it’s both a delightful and stressful thing to see a line up at the check out counter.

 Jon has been going back and forth to the studio shop, and I’ve been meaning to share some photos of the renovations on the blog.
 Things seem to be moving quickly – both the renovation, and life.

 And me!
-I’ve crossed Chicken and Super off of my Christmas list – Chicken got this burlap mouse thing with feathers for a tail (there are some weird cat toys out there) and Super got a giant rope with some knots in it – which has given me a strange and likely distorted sense of productivity.
+I’ve crossed Chicken and Super off of my Christmas list – I got them one of these cat trees as a joint present, and then Chicken got this burlap mouse thing with feathers for a tail (there are some weird cat toys out there) and Super got a giant rope with some knots in it.
+Crossing them off has given me a strange and likely distorted sense of productivity.

 *It was admittedly very hilly there on the farm.